overcuriousity/analyze_export/README.md

 - Click on 'Start Analysis' to begin the analysis.
 - After the analysis, results will be displayed, and you can choose to save them as a CSV file.

+## Known Issues

+- xlsx files are not processed correctly.
+As a workaround, CSV should be ingested.

 ## Contributing

 Contributions to this project are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.